radicle-dev/radicle-contracts/docs/how_pool_works.md

 When the list of proxy receivers is updated, all funding must be moved to a new set of receivers.
 That's when the proxy's deltas come useful.
 For each cycle and each receiver, the proxy can tell the total delta it has applied.
-It can then use this information to erase its influence from its receivers.
+It can then use this information to erase its future contributions from its receivers.

 ![](how_pool_works_8.png)

 In this example, the receiver's weight is 3.
-To erase the influence, the proxy's deltas are multiplied by the receiver's weights and subtracted from the corresponding receiver's deltas.
+To erase the future contribution, the proxy's deltas are multiplied by the receiver's weights and subtracted from the corresponding receiver's deltas.

-After removing its influence from one set of receivers the proxy must reapply itself on a new set.
+After removing its contributions from one set of receivers the proxy must reapply them on a new set.
 This is done in the same way as removal, but this time the deltas are added and not subtracted.

 ### The current cycle problem